Link here

 If you are filtering inputs to a Wildcard, for each of the 24 I/O lines, you generally apply a signal to H2, the I/O (Input) Connector, you mount custom circuitry on the board to filter the signal, and the filtered signal is delivered to a corresponding pin on H3, the Wildcard Field Connector (Output).
 If you are conditioning outputs from a Wildcard, then the H3 connector becomes the input to the board, and the H2 connector the output.
 Of course, if it is more convenient you are free to connect H2 to a Wildcard filed header and H3 to your external devices.
 Signals may flow in either direction between H2 and H3 – what is important is that there is a one-to-one correspondence between the 24 pins on H2 and H3.

-I/O Filter Wildcard Schematic
+I/O Filter Wildcard circuit schematic

 Figure 1 shows the schematic for four of the 24 circuits of the I/O Filter Wildcard; the others are identical.
+Also shown in Figure 1 are power and ground distribution circuits common to all the 24 channels.

 IO Filter circuit configurations

-Figure 1 I/O Filter Wildcard Schematic showing positions for through-hole components.
+Fig. 1 I/O Filter Wildcard Schematic showing positions for through-hole components.
 For each through-hole component (e.g., labeled 1A, 1C, 1E, 1G) there are also parallel pads for surface mount components (e.g., labeled 1B, 1D, 1F, 1H) not shown here.
 Of the 24 identical channels, channels 1, 2, 3, and 24 are shown.

-Up to four through-hole or surface-mount components may be connected per circuit, or if both types are used up to eight circuit components may be used as shown in Figure 2.
+Up to four through-hole or surface-mount components may be connected per circuit, or if both types are used up to eight circuit components may be used as shown below in Figure 2.
 Some components connect the input pins to the output pins, while other components connect the signal path to either of two rails, a top rail, generally used for the positive power supply, and a bottom rail, generally used for the circuit ground.

 Figure 1 also shows several options for deriving the top and bottom rails.
 The top rail may be connected to the +5V or the V+RAW supplies by jumpering the pads (i.e., connecting a wire or zero ohm resistor) labeled V+ or +5.
 Similarly, the bottom rail can be connected to the Wildcard Bus ground, but jumpering the GD pads, or to a user supplied input on pin 3 of H2, by jumpering V-.
 The user supplied input would be generally used if a negative voltage is desired.